astrohart/MFR/MFR.GUI.Windows/README.md

 ##### Remarks

-This method responds to the event by clearing the contents of all history lists in the configuration, saving it to the configuration data source, and then reloading the screen from the configuration.
+This method responds to the event by clearing the contents of all history lists in the config, saving it to the config data source, and then reloading the screen from the config.

 <a name='M-MFR-GUI-Windows-MainWindow-OnToolsOptions-System-Object,System-EventArgs-'></a>
 ### OnToolsOptions(sender,e) `method`